DrAShabut/AndroidDev/session-5.md

 ```
 Run the code and discuss it with your peers and tutor.

-Task: Identify and improve upon the poor software development practices present in the code and improve them in your version.
+## Task 1: Identify and improve upon the poor software development practices present in the code and improve them in your version.
+## Task 2: Implement the ForgotPassword activity.